Kids shrieking. Whining. Interrupting your zoom meeting with no pants on, to ask if you'll wipe their bottoms. If you're trying to work at home with

 - Read a book to Grandma.
 (She can babysit from afar!)

 - Have a playdate with a friend.
-(They can chat while they do art together.
-Older kids can play chess with each other.)
+(They can chat while they do art together, or play Hangman or Battleship or Chess.)

 - Take a tour of a national park or art museum.